What is a VAT security bond and do I need to give one?

 There may be grounds for appeal if you feel the notice is unjustified, and wish to challenge HMRC’s decision.

-The NOR should include the following details:
+The Notice of Requirement should include the following details:

 • How much you need to pay